rocky-d/informatics/README.md

 # informatics

-This project is mean to serve as a record of my code for solving informatics problems. 😃
+This project is meant to serve as a record of my code for solving informatics problems. 😃

 Welcome everyone to offer opinions! 😊